Tariq-rahman/Goldbach/README.md

 - Follow the instructions
     - If you are using a file, place the file in the numbersDirectory folder

-**Note** Currently the programm can only handle numbers up to 2147483648
+**Note** Currently the program can only handle numbers up to 2147483648